walmartlabs/lacinia/docs/tutorial/game-data.rst

 You can see a bit of the philosophy of Lacinia inside the ``load-schema`` function: Lacinia strives to provide only what is most essential, or truly useful and universal.

-Lacinia explicitly `does not` provide a single function to read, parse, attach resolvers, and compile an EDN file in a single line.
+Lacinia explicitly `does not` provide a single function to read, parse, attach resolvers, and compile an EDN file in a single call.
 That may seem odd -- it feels like every application will just cut-and-paste something virtually identical to ``load-schema``.

 In fact, not all schemas will come directly from a single EDN file.